makohda/IDRC_first_step_course_2018/README.md

 $ samtools index -@ 4 ${id}.aligned_reads_sorted.bam
 ```

-Here, as you can see, this command line is long, and includes bwa and samtools view/sort commands.
+Here, as you can see, this command line is long and includes bwa and samtools view/sort commands.
-This is done by "|". **Pipe**. "|" connects two command.
+This is done by "|". **Pipe**. "|" connects two commands.
 Here, it connected bwa and samtools.
 The result of bwa aligned data passed to samtools.
 This is very important.
 Why?
 If we used "|", we can use memory space instead of writing data to the very slow hard disk.
 Memory speed is faster than SSD, at least 10x.
 SSD is faster than HDD, at least 10x.

 ***#Added: 180807***